RNR1/react-vite-starter/README.md

 - `test`: Run vitest unit tests (watch mode)
 - `test:run`: Run vitest unit tests (do not watch)
 - `lint`: Run ESLint on the entire project
+- `lint:knip`: Run Knip on the entire project to locate unused code
+- `lint:spelling`: Runs cSpell cli to check for unknown words and typos
 - `format`: Run Prettier code formatting on the entire project
 - `isready`: Run format, lint, type-check, build and tests at once
 - `generate-icons`: Generate JSX components from all the icons from the `assets/icons` directory (the output will be accessible in the `icons` directory
 - `storybook`: Run storybook design system
+- `release`: Generate a tagged release and update the changelog document